Netherlands Field School: Culture, Identity, and Migration

-- Round-trip airfare to the Netherlands (estimated $1500)
+Round-trip airfare to the Netherlands (estimated $1500)

-- Tuition and fees at the University of Guelph for 1.0 credits
+  - Tuition at the University of Guelph for 1.0 credits

   - Mandatory travel health and emergency insurance through the company Guard Me ($1.65 / day)

-- Personal expenses (food, additional personal excursions, etc)
+  - Personal expenses (souvenirs, additional personal excursions, etc)

   Students applying for the program must have completed a total of 7.5 undergraduate credits by the time the program begins in May 2022 (or permission from the instructor), and must have a 68% cumulative average.
 (Students with a 65 - 67% cumulative average may be considered if there are extenuating circumstances that affected their marks which are described on their application.)

   The program is open to students from all disciplines at the University of Guelph, with a maximum of 14 students being accepted to the program.